Perry

-Perry is an alcoholic beverage made from fermented pears, traditionally in England, particularly Gloucestershire, Herefordshire, and Worcestershire, parts of South Wales and France, especially Normandy and Anjou, Canada, Australia and New Zealand.
+Perry or pear cider is an alcoholic beverage made from fermented pears, traditionally in England (particularly Gloucestershire, Herefordshire, and Worcestershire), parts of South Wales, France (especially Normandy and Anjou), Canada, Australia, and New Zealand.
+There is growing interest in artisanal perry production in the fruit-growing regions of the northwest United States.
+Perry typically has an alcohol content ranging from 5% to 8% ABV, but is sometimes distilled into Calvados with 40-43% ABV, and blended with further pear juice to produce a fortified drink of around 17% ABV.

 Production

 Fruit

+The pears used to make perry are typically not the large, sweet varieties eaten as fresh fruit.
+Perry pears tend to be small and relatively bitter —the distinction between table pears and perry pears is similar to the distinction between table apples and cider apples.
 Perry pears are thought to be descended from wild hybrids, known as wildings, between the cultivated pear Pyrus communis subsp. communis and the now-rare wild pear Pyrus communis subsp. pyraster.
 The cultivated pear P. communis was brought to northern Europe by the Romans.
 In the fourth century CE Saint Jerome referred to perry as piracium.
-Wild pear hybrids were, over time, selected locally for desirable qualities and by the 1800s, many regional varieties had been identified.
+Wild pear hybrids were, over time, selected locally for desirable qualities, and, by the 1800s, many regional varieties had been identified.

-The majority of perry pear varieties in the UK originate from the counties of Gloucestershire, Herefordshire, and Worcestershire in the west of England; perry from these counties made from traditional recipes now forms a European Union Protected Geographical Indication.
+The majority of perry pear varieties in the UK originate from the counties of Gloucestershire, Herefordshire, and Worcestershire in the West Midlands; perry from these counties made from traditional recipes now forms a European Union Protected Geographical Indication.
 Of these perry pear varieties, most originate in parishes around May Hill on the Gloucestershire/Herefordshire border.
 The standard reference work on perry pears was published in 1963 by the Long Ashton Research Station; since then, many varieties have become critically endangered or lost.
 Over 100 varieties, known by over 200 local names, were in Gloucestershire alone.
 These local pears are particularly known for their picturesque names, such as the various "Huffcap" varieties ('Hendre Huffcap', 'Red Huffcap', 'Black Huffcap', all having an elliptical shape), those named for the effects of their product ('Merrylegs', 'Mumblehead'), pears commemorating an individual ('Stinking Bishop', named for the man who first grew it, or 'Judge Amphlett', named for Assizes court judge Richard Amphlett), or those named for the place they grew ('Hartpury Green', 'Bosbury Scarlet', 'Bartestree Squash').
 The perry makers of Normandy grew their own distinctive varieties such as Plant de Blanc, Antricotin and Fausset; the perry of Domfront, which has been recognised with AOC status since 2002 and PDO status since 2006, must be made with a minimum of 40% Plant de Blanc.